 You can do the same 200% test to preview a PDF before you upload it.
 To view your PDF we recommend using Acrobat Reader.

 Although the 200% test is useful for detecting grain and blurry images your printed Blurb book is the ultimate test of how things will look in print.
 The 200% test can't tell you if your image is too dark to print well, for example.
 And if you plan to order multiple copies, you should always order a single Blurb-printed proof copy first.

 What if images look bad at 200%?

-While low resolution images might look fine on your monitor, depending on how big you try to stretch them for your printed book, they may not fare well.
-But don't worry—our book-making tools will alert you when the image you're trying to use has a resolution that won't print well.
-If the low-res warning appears, reduce the size of the image on the page until the warning goes away.
+While low resolution images might look fine on your monitor, they may not look good in print.
+Our book-making programs will alert you when the image you're trying to use has a low resolution relative to its size on the page or cover.
+If the low-res warning appears, reduce the size of the image on the page/cover until the warning goes away.

 One common cause of blurry images is camera shake.
-You can avoid that issue by stabilizing your camera with a tripod and using the timer setting on your camera or a remote control shutter release (pressing the button can lead to camera shake).
+You can avoid that issue by stabilizing your camera with a tripod.
+Additionally, using the timer setting on your camera or a remote-control shutter release can help to eliminate camera shake.

-Here's a screenshot of an image viewed at 100%.
+Here's part of an image viewed at 100%.
 It doesn't look so bad at first glance...

 ...but here's the same image zoomed to 200%.
-Notice how it's actually blurry ("soft") and nothing is really in focus.
+Notice how it's actually blurry and nothing's really in focus.
 It will look just as blurry in print.

 Here's the same image zoomed in on the hat.
-Notice it's still relatively sharp, with sharp lines and no strong grain--unlike the other example.
+Notice it's still relatively sharp, with sharp lines and no strong grain, unlike the previous example.